Table of Contents

 *This post may contain affiliate links.
 As an Amazon Associate we earn from qualifying purchases.

-Golden Gate Canyon State Park is located just northwest of Golden, Colorado and lies about 30 miles from Denver.
+Golden Gate Canyon State Park is located just northwest of Golden, Colorado and about 30 miles from Denver.

 There are 12 marked hiking trails in the park that cover about 36 miles.
 Many visitors want to know the difficulty of these trails before traveling to the park.

-The difficulty of hiking in Golden Gate Canyon State Park depends on which trail you traverse.
-Some of these are easy trails that are perfect for any hiker while others are rated as moderately difficult
+The difficulty of hiking depends on the trail.
+Some are easy and are perfect for any hiker.
+Others are moderately difficult.

-One of the most popular trails is the Golden Gate Canyon State Park Loop Trail.
-This is a 13.2-mile trail that entails about 2500 feet of elevation gain.
-The first section of this trail features an uphill ascent which eventually levels out near Panorama Point.
-The trail then descends back down to end at the starting trailhead.
+A popular trail for hiking is the Loop Trail.
+This 13.2-mile trail entails about 2,500 feet of elevation gain.
+The first section is an uphill ascent.
+It levels out near Panorama Point before descending back down to the starting trail-head.